Getting to the right size takes a personal approach

 Round implants come in 3 different “profiles”, including a wide low-projecting implant (‘Moderate Profile’), a ‘High Profile’ implant with a narrow diameter, and an intermediate implant (‘Moderate Plus Profile’).
 The choice is made based on your desired outcome, tissue characteristics and natural breast dimensions.

-Typically, patients with a smaller, narrower frame will choose a higher-profile implants, because this allows them to achieve the desired breast size increase while making sure base of the implant fits the chest wall.
+Typically, patients with a smaller, narrower frame will choose higher-profile implants, because this allows them to achieve the desired breast size increase while making sure the base of the implant fits the chest wall.
 This helps to achieve a more natural result—the breasts are not too close together or far apart.